DEF CON: Capture the Flag history

 In 1996, the first DEF CON CTF was organized, with a couple of servers for participants to hack, and judges to decide if a machine has been hacked, and award points accordingly.

 In 2002, the company Immunix took part in the game under the moniker "immunex", to benchmark the security of their Linux-based operating system, with modifications including StackGuard, FormatGuard, OpenWall's non-executable stack, SubDomain (the ancestor of AppArmor), ...
 Confident in their defense capabilities, they even opened access to their servers to other teams, and even spent some time taunting them.
 The team got the second place, and all their services deployed on their Immunix stack were never compromised.
 It was also the first year the contest had an organiser-provided services infrastructure connected to a real-time scoreboard.

 In 2003, the game had become so popular that a qualification round was introduced, with the previous winner automatically qualified.

 In 2008, the Sk3wl of Root team took advantage of a bug in the game (privilege dropping and forking were inverted), allowing them to have such a massive lead that they spent most of the CTF playing Guitar Hero.

 In 2009, it was announced that "Diutinus Defense Technology Corp" (DDTEK) would be the new organisers, but nobody knew who they were.
 It was revealed at the end of the game that the team playing as sk3wl0fr00t was the organizer.
 "Hacking the top hacker contest seemed like a fun way to introduce ourselves to CTF organization.
 The yells of "bullshit" from CTF teams during the DEF CON 17 awards ceremony were very gratifying." said vulc@n, a member of DDTEK, on the topic.

-In 2011, the team "lollerskaters dropping from roflcopters" used a 0day in FreeBSD (namely CVE-2011-4062) to escape jails, causing havoc in the game's infrastructure.
+In 2011, the team "lollerskaters dropping from roflcopters" used a zero-day vulnerability in FreeBSD (namely CVE-2011-4062) to escape jails, causing havoc in the game's infrastructure.

 In 2016, the 15th edition of the CTF was done in partnership with the DARPA, as part of its Cyber Grand Challenge program, where teams wrote autonomous systems to play the game without any human interaction.

 In 2017, the Legitimate Business Syndicate came up with their very own CPU architecture called cLEMENCy: a middle-endian with 9 bits bytes CPU.
 With its specifications released only 24 hours before the beginning of the CTF, it was designed with the explicit goals of both surprising the teams, and leveling the playing field by breaking all their tools.